kaypeter87/kaypeter.com/content/sections/archlinux/introduction.md

 for my system to finish updating to actually use it.
 This was a huge gain in efficiency for me and is why I gravitated to using Linux as my main OS.

-In this series of posts, I will go through what I did and provide what resources I used to make it happen.
+In these series of posts, I will go through what I did and provide what resources I used to make it happen.
 A big part of this was scouring documentation and it can be very daunting at first.
 But hopefully these posts will alleviate some of the pain in getting Arch Linux up and running as your main OS.